How to talk to a friend who is feeling suicidal

 You do not have to have all the answers, but listening in a non-judgmental way shows that you care and want to help.

-Learn more about how to be a good listener here.
+Learn more about how to be a good listener.

 Reassure them

-You could also encourage them to see their GP.
+You might also encourage your friend or loved one to see their GP.
 If there is an emergency, you can accompany them to A&E and let them know you will be with them the whole time.
-Find out more about accompanying a friend to a support service here.
+Find out more about accompanying someone to a support service.

 What if they say they don’t think about suicide?

-If they say that they do not have thoughts of suicide, then they know that you are a safe person they can come to talk to in the future.
-If they have already taken steps to end their life it’s important to call 999 or 112 immediately to get them medical attention, or take them straight to A&E.
+If your friend or loved one says that they don’t have thoughts of suicide, then they know that you are a safe person they can come to talk to in the future.
+If they have already taken steps to end their life, it’s important to call 999 or 112 immediately to get them medical attention or take them straight to A&E.

-Your friend may be experiencing a deep depression, or engaging in self harm.
-You can read more on depression and self harm.
+Your friend may be experiencing depression, or engaging in self harm, both of which increase a person’s risk of experiencing suicidal thoughts or engaging in suicidal behaviour.
+Read more on depression and self harm.

 What can I do if someone doesn’t want my help?

-It can be difficult if you feel that someone you care about is in a bad place but won’t reach out for help or take the help that you have offered them.
-This can be frustrating for all involved but it’s important that you remember that there are limits to the help that you can offer.
+It can be challenging if someone you care about is in a difficult place but is reluctant to reach out for help or accept the support you’ve offered.
+This can be frustrating for all involved, but it’s important that you remember that there are limits to the help that you can offer.

-Remember that there is only so much you can do, and try not to beat yourself up about it.
-Be patient: it may take a while for them to open up and feel comfortable talking with you.
+There is only so much you can do, and it’s best to acknowledge this, and to avoid becoming overly self-critical.
+Be patient.
+It may take a while for the other person to open up and feel comfortable talking with you.
 Tell them that you are there for them when they are ready to seek help.
-If you are worried about the person, it may be time to contact a family member and tell them your concerns.
+If you are worried about the person, it may be time to contact a family member and share your concerns.

 Helping someone who is suicidal